g4m3r0/GSL-Software-Docs/guide.md

 1. *Import* Proxy Sources to scrape proxies from.
 2. *Scrape* the imported sources for proxies.
 3. *Test* the scraped proxies.
-4. *Export* the the working proxies according to your needs.
+4. *Export* the working proxies according to your needs.

 ## Autopilot

-The *Autopilot* will scrape proxy source and test the found proxies afterwards.
-Proxy Sources will be dowloaded from GSL if there are no proxy source inside the list.
+The *Autopilot* will scrape all proxy sources and test the found proxies afterward.
+Proxy Sources will be downloaded from GSL if there is no proxy source inside the list.
 Working proxy server will be added to the *Proxy List*.

 ## Proxy Tester